 Little Rock City in Salamanca’s Rock City State Forest, not to be confused with Rock City Park in nearby Olean, is free to explore!
+You could spend 20 minutes or two hours wandering through the boulders, some as large as houses.

 A transcending experience

 What I found most striking about Little Rock City is how serene it can be exploring the alleyways.
-The moss helps to absorb sound, the shadows keep the trails cool, and the crack of a twig under foot is amplified around you.
+The moss helps to absorb sound, the shadows keep the trails cool, and the crack of a twig underfoot is amplified around you.

 It is a similar experience in the rock cities near Rochester as well.